A Life Devoted to Yoga’s Wisdom Traditions

 And too often, we're told otherwise.

-After leaving monastic life, I dedicated myself to making the heart of yoga philosophy accessible to women practitioners and yoga teachers who have been quietly carrying the practice for years — but who’ve been made to feel outside the “official” conversation.
-My work centers the feminine, honors lived experience, and approaches the Yoga Sūtra and Gita as teachings meant for real life, not just scholarship.
+After leaving monastic life I dedicated myself to making the heart of yoga philosophy accessible to women who have been quietly carrying the practice for years — but who've been made to feel outside the official conversation.
+My work centers the feminine, honors lived experience, and approaches the Yoga Sūtra and the Gītā as teachings meant for real life, not just scholarship.

-You don’t need permission to step into authority — you need clarity, community, and a grounded place to study.
+Your life is a lineage.
+Your voice is part of the tradition.
+You don't need permission to step into it — you need clarity, community, and a grounded place to study.

 ...on the banks of the Ganges at age four, holding my father's hand.

-My father was a Humanities professor, a Fulbright scholar, and the first person who showed me that wisdom wasn’t something you memorized — it was something you lived.
-He wrote his dissertation on the Upaniṣads long before I understood what they were, yet I felt the reverence in him.
+My father was a Humanities professor, a Fulbright scholar, and the first person who showed me that wisdom wasn't something you memorized — it was something you lived.
+He wrote his dissertation on the Upanishads long before I understood what they were, yet I felt the reverence in him.

 A seed was planted that morning — one I wouldn't recognize until much later.

 Life took me elsewhere first.
-I worked in the LA music industry, searching for meaning without knowing that I had already been given the thread.
-At 23, I wandered into a yoga class at a California ashram and heard the Yoga Sūtra chanted for the first time.
+I worked in the LA music industry, searching for meaning without knowing I had already been given the thread.
+At 23, I wandered into a yoga class at a California ashram and heard the Yoga Sūtra for the first time.
 Something in me remembered.
 Everything shifted.

-I didn’t just take a training.
-I stepped into monastic life for three decades — studying Sanskrit, chanting the texts, living the Gita with the kind of devotion only time and silence can offer.
+I didn't just take a training.
+I stepped into monastic life for three decades at a Yogananda-inspired ashram in California — studying Sanskrit, chanting the texts, living the Gītā with the kind of devotion only time and silence can offer.

 Only years later did I understand: